thijsmie/cdds-py/README.md

 ## Getting started

 First, get a python and pip installation of a sufficiently high version (3.6+).
 Next, you'll need to have CycloneDDS installed on your system.
+Set a CYCLONEDDS_HOME environment variable to your installation directory.
 You can then install PyCDR and CDDS as contained in this repo:

 ```bash
 $ cd src